ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of other log clients.
-This "safety in numbers" can be achieved by allowing gossiping of STHs only of a certain "freshness", while also refusing to gossip about STHs from logs with too high an STH issuance frequency (see {{sth-pollination}}).
+This safety in numbers can be achieved by only allowing gossiping of STHs issued in a certain window of time, while also refusing to gossip about STHs from logs with too high an STH issuance frequency (see {{sth-pollination}}).